TurboCartPig/bprog-interpreter/readme.md

 Most of these differences are minor and silly, they should not really matter, but are nice to know about before attempting to run programs through this interpreter.

 * Booleans are `true` and `false`
 * swap is swp
 * Strings are quoted with no space surrounding the string.
 E.g. `"hello"` instead of `" hello "`.
 In fact the second one would not parse correctly.
 * unbound symbols do not evaluate to themselves.
 This seems like a silly artifact of how lone symbols are also part of strings according to the spec.
 * Control flow operations are implemented as postfix operators.
 This means that I can evaluate them only in the context of the stack and symbol table, and without regard for the program instructions.
 The downside of this is that operators can not be used in branches without `{}`s, as these will be immediately evaluated.

 ## Issues with the solution

-These are not purposeful differences to the spec, these are bugs
+These are not purposeful differences to the spec, these are bugs.

 * Symbols are not implemented.
+* IO is not implemented

 ## Readings and other sources of inspiration

 * Programming in Haskell by Graham Hutton (This is where I got monadic parsers from).
 * Parsec and Megaparsec for inspiration for how to do proper parsing.